Explore this Section

 Other UK Qualifications

-We accept the Welsh Baccalaureate Advanced Diploma (Core) towards entry onto the majority of our degrees and this would normally be counted in place of a B grade at GCE A-Level.
+We accept the Welsh Baccalaureate Advanced Diploma (Core) towards entry onto the majority of our degrees.

 Candidates offering alternative qualifications e.g. NVQ Level 3, should contact the Admissions Office before making an application.

 Please note that we will usually require you to be undertaking some formal study before you enter Keele, even if you have previously gained the necessary qualifications for entry.

 If you are not currently undertaking any formal study, or have been out of formal education for more than three years and are not qualified to A-level or BTEC standard, we may be able to offer you entry to our Foundation Year programmes.
 Please see the Foundation Year pages for further information.

 Candidates offering qualifications not mentioned here may still be considered for admission to the University provided that their qualifications satisfy the Senate Regulations and show the candidate to be acceptable for the courses offered at Keele.
 Please contact the Admissions Office for further information.

 If you have any queries regarding admissions or applying to Keele University please contact:

 Telephone: 01782 734532

 Telephone: 01782 733507